 IEE provides a key performance indicator (KPI) tracking methodology, which offers enhanced process insight and a statistical quantification of any process-improvement benefit.
 IEE metrics can identify when process change has occurred and enumerate any procedural enhancement or degradation from a process-output point of view.
 With the IEE system, error and non-conformance rate reductions can systematically be undertaken so that the enterprise as a whole benefits.

-ISO 9000 and the Integrated Enterprise Excellence System
+What does the Integrated Enterprise Excellence System solve?
+ISO 9000 Implementation

 Wikipedia’s ISO 9000 description states: “The ISO 9000 family of quality management systems standards is designed to help organizations ensure that they meet the needs of customers and other stakeholders while meeting statutory and regulatory requirements related to a product or program.”